 Nathan A. Goodman received the B.S., M.S., and Ph.D. degrees in electrical engineering from the University of Kansas in 1995, 1997, and 2002, respectively.
-He is currently an Associate Professor with the School of Electrical and Computer Engineering at the University of Oklahoma.
+He is currently a Professor with the School of Electrical and Computer Engineering at the University of Oklahoma.
 Dr. Goodman’s research interests are in radar and array signal processing.

 From 1996 to 1998, Dr. Goodman was an RF Systems Engineer for Texas Instruments, Dallas, TX, and from 1998 to 2002, he was a Graduate Research Assistant in the Radar Systems and Remote Sensing Laboratory at the University of Kansas.
 From 2002 – 2011, Dr. Goodman was a professor in the ECE Department at the University of Arizona.